Equality and Diversity

 - To ensure that our curriculum, environment and resources used in school reflects the rich diversities of the UK.

-- To raise levels of attainment in core subjects for vulnerable learners.
+- To raise levels of attainment in core subjects for children with protected characteristics.

-Using JIGSAW as an approach to teach equality and diversity
+Using JIGSAW as an approach to teach equality, diversity and inclusion

 Our RHE/PSHE curriculum is delivered through the JIGSAW scheme of work, which is a mindful approach to the teaching of PSHE.
 JIGSAW is taught across every year group.
 There are 6 learning themes that are returned to and developed each year called Puzzles.
 These are: